Winifred Deforest Coffin

-Winifred "Winnie" Deforest Coffin (1911—1986) was an American character actress who did not start her Hollywood career until 1960 at age 50.
-She appeared on a number of television shows, including The Red Skelton Show, The Ann Sothern Show and Adam-12 and movies such as Eight on the Lam, 'Angel in My Pocket, and Now You See Him, Now You Don't.
+Winifred "Winnie" Deforest Coffin (1911–1986) was an American character actress who did not start her Hollywood career until 1960 at age 50.
+She appeared on a number of television shows, including The Red Skelton Show, The Ann Sothern Show and Adam-12 and movies such as Eight on the Lam, Angel in My Pocket, and Now You See Him, Now You Don't.

 Biography

 Early life and education

-Coffin was born Winifred Deforest on October 16, 1911, in Chicago, Illinois to Fred Bowden Deforest and his wife.
+Coffin was born to Fred Bowden Deforest and his wife.
 Her mother committed suicide when she was nine.
 At one time, the family lived on Lake Shore Drive.
 Coffin attended Connecticut College and earned her bachelor's degree in 1933.
 In 1929, while still a freshman, she met Brown University student Dean Fiske Coffin, son of former Republican Congressman Howard A. Coffin.
 Dean was eight hours late to their blind date because Brown had won a football game against Princeton and he wanted to celebrate.
-He felt bad and apologized profusely "after seeing her" and they rescheduled for the following week.
+He apologized profusely "after seeing her" and they rescheduled for the following week.
 They married on April 7, 1934, at the Fourth Presbyterian Church in Chicago before moving to Birmingham, Michigan, where all 5 of their children were born.